LBHackney-IT/Data-Platform-Playbook/docs/docs/backdated-liberator-ingestion.md

 When finished the backdated liberator data will be ingested into the raw zone in the partition date that matches the `IMPORT_DATE_OVERIDE` environment variable that you input in section 2

+#### 4. Enable Cloudwatch s3 event trigger (optional)

+Please enable the cloudwatch trigger that you disabled in step 1.
+This is very important otherwise the next days liberator ingestion will not happen